-- We recommend using A&D Ointment or Aquaphor as aftercare lotion products.
+- We recommend using an unscented lotion such as Lubriderm or Aquaphor as aftercare lotion products.
 DO NOT USE TOO MUCH.
 Use several times a day, sparingly.
 It should barely be shiny.
 Your tattoo needs to breathe.

 - Do NOT cover your tattoo unless you know that you are going to be in a dirty environment.
 If you may get it dirty, cover loosely.

 - Do NOT soak the tattoo in water for at least 5 days.
 Do NOT swim in chlorinated water, hot tubs, or lakes for at least 2 weeks after getting your tattoo.

 - To protect your tattoo after it has healed, ALWAYS wear sunscreen when in the sunlight to prevent any discoloration or fading.

 - Do NOT scratch or pick at your new tattoo.
 This can cause it to bleed and possibly get infected.
 It can also cause discoloration.
 If you feel that you must alleviate the itching sensation, gently pat your tattoo.
 This should lessen the irritation and make it more comfortable.

 - Proper care of your tattoo will ensure that it lasts as long as you do.
 If you ever have any questions about the care of your tattoo, please don’t hesitate to call us.
 (405)701-1776

 - These guidelines are based on professional experience, research, extensive clinical practices and common sense.
 They are NOT a substitute for medical advice from a doctor.
 If you feel that there is a possibility of infection, contact a physician.